syncfusion-content/wpf-docs/wpf/Touch Support/Gesture.md

 ## Gesture

-Gestures determines on which a finger or stylus to a drive over a control.
+Gesture determines which finger or stylus can be used to drive a control.
 The supported gestures of the WPF controls are Tap, Swipe, Pinch and Hold.